AdGT: Decentralized Gradient Tracking with Tuning-free Per-Agent Stepsize: Design of AdGT

-The method is theoretically proven to converge only to a neighborhood of the optimal solution However, our numerical results show that the algorithm proposed in~\cite{chen2024distributed}, when used with the adaptive distributed stepsize~\eqref{Adap_Dist_DM}, often diverges---particularly in settings with a small number of samples or sparse network connectivity.
+where { } The method is theoretically proven to converge only to a neighborhood of the optimal solution.
+In our experiments, using the adaptive distributed stepsize~\eqref{Adap_Dist_DM} in the scheme of~\cite{chen2024distributed} can be numerically unstable in regimes with a small number of samples or sparse network connectivity.

-To ensure both theoretical and practical convergence of the adaptive decentralized method, the adaptive centralized stepsize should be defined in~\eqref{Adap_Cent_Step} as follows: